ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 ### Challenge payouts

 The payout of resolved challenges is split between the winning stakeholder, and the participating voters on the winning side.
 The first block produced after a challenge vote ends, the challenge is considered finalized as no more votes can be revealed.
-At this point, any party may call the `resolveChallenge` method and the payout is granted to the winning stakeholder (challenger or challenged listing).
-Voters on the winning side can individually claim winnings by calling the `claimWinnings` method with the `challengeId` as a parameter.
+At this point, any party may call the `resolveChallenge` [method].(https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#registerlisting) and the payout is granted to the winning stakeholder (challenger or challenged listing).
+Voters on the winning side can individually claim winnings by calling the `claimWinnings` [method].(https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#claimwinnings) with the `challengeId` as a parameter.

 The split payout awarded to voters is distributed proportionally according to each voter's _vote weight_, which is the number of _Kosu_ tokens committed by an individual voter as a proportion of total tokens committed by all winning voters.

 ### Voting: Committing

 Any holder of _Kosu_ tokens, even if staking as a Validator or Poster, may choose to vote during a challenge period with their tokens.
 The voting process uses a commit-reveal scheme to hide voter decisions and ensure voters don't switch their vote based on the winning outcome.
 The _commit period_ begins as soon as a challenge is made and lasts the number of blocks specified in the `constructor`.
-During the commit period, voters signal their vote with the `commitVote` method and the following parameters:
+During the commit period, voters signal their vote with the `commitVote` [method].(https://docs.kosu.io/kosu-system-contracts/Voting.html#commitvote) and the following parameters:

 -   `_pollId`: Poll index to act upon
 -   `_vote`: Hash encoded vote (i.e. for a binary poll, 0 signifies 'against' and 1 signifies 'in favor')
 -   `_tokensToCommit`: Number of tokens comitted to vote

-In order to generate the Hash encoded vote (the `_vote` parameter in the `commitVote` method), the kosu voting library provides the `encodeVote` method.
+In order to generate the Hash encoded vote (the `_vote` parameter in the `commitVote` method), the kosu voting library provides the `encodeVote` [method].(https://docs.kosu.io/kosu.js/classes/voting.html#encodevote).
 This methods accepts two parameters: `_voteOption` which is a 0 or 1 signifying 'against' or 'in favor', and `_voteSalt` which is a randomly generated string of numbers.
 The `encodeVote` method encodes the vote by hashing the Option and the Salt, creating the Hash encoded vote that is submitted as the `_vote` parameter in `commitVote`.

 ### Voting: Revealing

 The reveal period begins on the same block that the commit period ends.
 A vote needs to be committed _and_ revealed in order to count.
-The `revealVote` method is used to reveal a vote and accepts `_pollId`, `_voteOption`, and `_voteSalt` as parameters.
+The `revealVote` [method].(https://docs.kosu.io/kosu-system-contracts/Voting.html#revealvote) is used to reveal a vote and accepts `_pollId`, `_voteOption`, and `_voteSalt` as parameters.
 If the vote Option (0 or 1) and vote Salt (randomly generated string of numbers) submitted with `revealVote` produce the same Hash encoded vote that was previously committed by the voter during the commit period, the vote is considered valid.
-Once the reveal period is over and the poll is finalized, the `totalRevealedTokens` and `totalWinningTokens` methods can be called (both have `_pollId` as the only parameter) to see the total number of votes revealed and the number of votes revealed on the winning side.
+Once the reveal period is over and the poll is finalized, the `totalRevealedTokens` and `totalWinningTokens` [methods].(https://docs.kosu.io/kosu-system-contracts/Voting.html#totalrevealedtokens) can be called (both have `_pollId` as the only parameter) to see the total number of votes revealed and the number of votes revealed on the winning side.